 The U.S. Copyright Office (“Office”) has published guidance on its policy and practices for examining and registering works that contain material generated by the use of artificial intelligence technology.
 Some of the key points include the following:Continue Reading Copyright Office Guidance on AI

-Jim Gatto is a partner in the Intellectual Property Practice Group in the firm's Washington, D.C. office.
-He is Leader of the Blockchain & Fintech Team, Social Media and Games Team and Open Source Team.
+Jim Gatto is a partner in the Intellectual Property Practice Group in the firm’s Washington, D.C. office.
+He is Co-Leader of the Artificial Intelligence Team, the Blockchain & Fintech Team, and Leader of the Open Source Team.

 Within the blockchain space, one of the fastest-growing areas is NFTs.
 Within the games space, esports is growing rapidly.
 So naturally the combination of NFTs and esports should have tremendous potential.
 This article will explore some opportunities at the intersection of these trends and some of the potential legal issues that might arise.

 Continue Reading The Legal Considerations of Esports NFTs

 Loot boxes have become a regular feature in many mainstream video games.
 However, while their popularity is clear amongst gamers, the legal issues and positions from regulators about their use,…

 Continue Reading The Legality of Loot Boxes: A Primer

 The allegations of gambling issues with games continues.
 Last week, a class action lawsuit was filed against Apple relating to games in its App Store that include loot boxes.
 The complaint alleges that sale of such games are predatory practices enticing consumers, including children, to engage in gambling and similar addictive conduct in violation of California law.
 The suit alleges that loot boxes are like Vegas-style slot machines and allegedly constitute illegal slot machines when played on an iPhone or similar device.